V-Marco/qgsim/README.md

 # Quantum Game Simulator (`qgsim`)

 This is a replication of quantum game simulation procedure described by [[Eisert et al. (1999)]](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.83.3077) and [[Du et al. (2002)]](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.88.137902) using [[Qiskit]](https://qiskit.org).
-The simulator allows to run two-player games in normal form in which each player has two strategies and the payoffs can be represented in a 2x2 matrix.
+The simulator allows to run two-player games in normal form in which each player has two strategies and the payoffs can be represented by a 2x2 matrix.

 ## Basic Usage